TheKashanArchive/FAANG_SQL_Mini_Case_Studies/Uber/Uber_SQL_Queries_Answers_and_Insights.md

 ## Answer / Result

-Returns the most recent completed trip information for each rider.
+Returns the most recent trip per rider.

 ## Insight

-This query uses a correlated subquery with MAX() to retrieve the latest trip activity for every rider.
+This query uses a **correlated subquery with MAX() aggregation** to extract the latest transactional activity for each rider.

 ---